-In this post, we’ll go over the 19 best blogging platforms to start a blog for free.
+In this post, we’ll go over the 19 best blogging platforms to build a blog for free.
 We’ll provide an overview of each blogging platform so you can choose the one that is best for you.

 Read on to find out which is the best platform for your needs.

 A blogging platform (or blogging site) is a software or service that helps you create and manage your blog.
 It includes everything from the design of your blog to the publishing of your posts.

 Here are the best blogging sites to start your own blog today: